TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 Order instance that represents the order that the user selected on the ProfileView page.
-When the NavigationService class creates the OrderDetailView, the OrderDetailViewModel class is instantiated and assigned to the view\'s BindingContext.
-After navigating to the OrderDetailView, the InternalNavigateToAsync method executes the InitializeAsync method of the view\'s associated view model.
+When the NavigationService class creates the OrderDetailView, the OrderDetailViewModel class is instantiated and assigned to the view's BindingContext.
+After navigating to the OrderDetailView, the InternalNavigateToAsync method executes the InitializeAsync method of the view's associated view model.

 The InitializeAsync method is defined in the ViewModelBase class as a method that can be overridden.
 This method specifies an object argument